KyaDLFiles/kyadlfiles.github.io/templates/technical/!index.md

 **Offset**: `+1A8`
 This speed determines the velocity Kya is moving torwards the direction she's facing.
 This speed automatically decreases *?at a constant rate?* if no  input is done (simulating friction).
-This speed is capped to a value stored in another address (TBA below), if the value is above the cap it Kya will move at the cap speed (the actual value decreases as usual)
+This speed is capped to a value stored in another address (TBA below), if the value is above the cap Kya will move at the cap speed (the actual value decreases as usual)
 ### Auxiliary speed
 **Offset (sign/multiplier)**: `+224`
 **Offset (magnitude)**: `+23C`